Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/ConsoleApp/Detect UCaaS connection/README.md

 ## Features

-Using an admin account and one or several standard users, it possible to know:
+Using an admin account and one or several standard users, it's possible to know:
+- From the admin account:
+	- Connection state with the Rainbow server
+	- Device states (Hub Telephony contaxt only) of all users in the company: device registered (in service) or not (out of service)

+- From a standard user:
+	- Connection state with the Rainbow server
-- If one this standard user is connected (or not) to Rainbow using a standard Rainbow application (a UCaaS application)
+	- If this user is also connected on Rainbow using another device
-- Using the admin account, it's also possibe to know if one on this standard user is using a Hub Device and if this device is connected or not

 ## File exeSettings.json